 Since 2017 most ISPs across the USA have been named and shamed for throttling users’ connections.
 Below is a brief insight into the service providers that mostly throttle the internet:

 CenturyLink ranks as a top ISP provider in the USA.
 The company, since 1968, has been providing various broadband subscription plans to users and promises fast connection speeds.
 However, CenturyLink throttles the internet connection during peak hours, i.e., from 7 pm onwards.
-It is when most users are browsing the web, either streaming or playing online games or downloading torrents which result in greater network congestion.
+It is when most users are browsing the web, either streaming or playing online games or downloading torrents which results in more significant network congestion.

 Spectrum throttles the connection of all users involved in high-bandwidth consumption activities such as torrenting and streaming.
 Even users on Reddit complained about it.
-However, the ISP isn’t allowed to impose data caps because of the conditions applied to its 2016 purchase.
-Under these conditions, the FCC restricts Charter Communication for not imposing data caps.
+However, the ISP cannot impose data caps because of the conditions applied to its 2016 purchase.
+Under these conditions, the FCC prohibits Charter Communications from imposing data caps.